pytest-dev/pytest-plus/README.md

 to reproduce the failure locally.
 That is why this plugin forces its users to avoid having the same function name anywhere in the tested project.

+You can disable this check by defining `PYTEST_CHECK_TEST_DUPLICATE=0`.

+## Avoiding problematic test identifiers

+This plugin will raise errors when it encounters test IDs that are either too long or that contain unsafe characters.
+While pytest is very flexible in allowing a wide range of test IDs, using these does make development harder as it prevents people from doing a copy/paste with failed test and pasting in in their terminal to reproduce the failed test locally.

+You can disable regex check by defining `PYTEST_CHECK_TEST_ID_REGEX=0`.

+You can disable the length check by defining `PYTEST_MAX_TEST_ID_LENGTH=0`.

 ## Release process

 Releases are triggered from [GitHub Releases](https://github.com/pytest-dev/pytest-plus/releases)